irving-statek/open-pnp-wiki/Fiducial-Locator.md

 ### Fiducial Locator

 The **Max.
 Vision Passes** determines how many times the Fiducial Locator will try to improve the fiducial detection, iteratively centering-in on the detected fiducial.
-See the [Operating Principle](#operating-principle].
+See the [Operating Principle](#operating-principle).

 The **Max.
 Linear Offset** determines the acceptable residual offset for the fiducial detection.
 If the residual offset is smaller, then the iteration is stopped early.